Postgraduate Community Fund

 To stimulate a vibrant and engaging postgraduate community at The University of York, the Graduate Students’ Association (GSA) have set up a fund to which any student or staff member can apply.
 The main objective of the fund is simply to make postgraduate community better and to support new and innovative ideas and projects.

-The Postgraduate Community Fund (PGCF) is a bid-based fund and is run during the first few weeks of term 2 (Spring Term) and term 3 (Summer term) in the academic year.
+The Postgraduate Community Fund (PGCF) is a bid-based fund. in the academic year 2018/19 it will be run during last few weeks of term 1 (Autumn Term) and the first few weeks of term 2 (Spring Term) and term 3 (Summer term) in the academic year.
 Want to know more?
 Have a click through the FAQs below!

 Who can apply?Click here for more info